Relative Regular Riemann-Hilbert correspondence II: Introduction

-\Subsubsection*{Comparison with other works on regular holonomic $\shd$-modules with parameters} \begin{enumerate} \item In \cite{D-G-S11}, the authors introduce a formal parameter $\hbar$ and the corresponding rings $\CC\lcr\hbar\rcr$, $\sho_X\lcr\hbar\rcr$, $\shd_X\lcr\hbar\rcr$ denoted by $\shd_X^\hbar$.
-They define the notion of regular holonomic $\shd_X^\hbar$\nobreakdash-module by asking that the restriction to the closed point $\hbar=0$ is a regular holonomic $\shd_X$-module which is different from our point view since we ask regular holonomicity at any value of the parameter.
-They prove a Riemann-Hilbert correspondence with the category of $\CC$-constructible complexes of $\CC_X\lcr\hbar\rcr$-modules by means of a functor they denote by $\TH_\hbar$, which would correspond to the notation $\RH^S$ in the present paper.
-The main difference with the notions introduced in the present paper (or more precisely with those introduced in \cite{FMFS1}, which only considered the case where $\dim S=1$) is that the sheaves considered in \cite{D-G-S11} are sheaves of $\CC\lcr\hbar\rcr$-modules on $X$, while we consider sheaves of $p^{-1}\sho_S$-modules ($p:\XS\to S$ the projection) on the product space $\XS$.
-The authors also consider the restriction at the generic point of $\CC\lcr\hbar\rcr$, that is, modules over the ring $\shd_X\lpr\hbar\rpr$ which has no counterpart in our setting.
+\begin{enumerate} \item In \cite{D-G-S11}, the authors introduce a formal parameter $\hbar$ and the corresponding rings $\CC\lcr\hbar\rcr$, $\sho_X\lcr\hbar\rcr$, $\DX\lcr\hbar\rcr$ denoted by $\DX^\hbar$.
+They define the notion of regular holonomic $\DX^\hbar$\nobreakdash-module by asking that the restriction to the closed point $\hbar=0$ is a regular holonomic $\DX$-module which is different from our point view since we ask regular holonomicity at any value of the parameter.
+They prove a Riemann-Hilbert correspondence with the category of $\CC$-constructible complexes of $\CC_X\lcr\hbar\rcr$-modules by means of a functor they denote by $\TH_\hbar$, which would correspond to the notation $\RH_X^S$ in the present paper.
+The main difference with the notions introduced in the present paper (or more precisely with those introduced in \cite{FMFS1}, which only considered the case where $\dim S=1$) is that the sheaves considered in \cite{D-G-S11} are sheaves of $\CC\lcr\hbar\rcr$-modules on $X$, while we consider sheaves of $\pXOS$-modules on the product space $\XS$.
+The authors also consider the restriction at the generic point of $\CC\lcr\hbar\rcr$, that~is, modules over the ring $\DX\lpr\hbar\rpr$ which has no counterpart in our setting.

 \item If instead of considering $\DX$-modules one considers flat meromorphic bundles on $X$ (\ie meromorphic connections) with fixed pole divisor, there are many works in the algebraic or formal setting, with base fields or rings that can be different from~$\CC$.
 Since the literature is vast, let us only mention \cite{A-B01b} and the more recent preprint~\cite{H-DS-T21}.
 In the latter preprint, the authors extend Deligne's equivalence result~\cite[Th.\,II.5.9]{De} to an equivalence with a formal parameter.
 The corresponding equivalence in the present article would be that for $\DXS$-modules of D-type, as defined in Section \ref{sec:4}. \item Wu \cite{Wu21} has established a Riemann-Hilbert correspondence similar to that of Theorem \ref{RHH} in the case of Alexander complexes that occur in Example \eqref{enum:4} above. \end{enumerate}